Roast Beef Club Sandwich with Ham and Bacon

 If you like this recipe, please share!

 I am a firm believer that bacon makes everything better, especially a club sandwich.
 My son and I LOVE club sandwiches.
-We often have one at one of our favorite restaurants.

 I’m sad to say it wasn’t until recently that I made one at home.
 I happened to have all the ingredients on hand and thought I’d surprise my son.